Kenshiki Labs

 • Designed for air-gap and VPC deployment

-Dependency on the Prompt Compiler
+Dependency on the Compiler

-The metadata Kura stamps on every chunk — clause IDs, normative markers, SIRE tags, source tier — is what the Prompt Compiler uses to decide which CFPO zone each piece of evidence belongs in.
+The metadata Kura stamps on every chunk — clause IDs, normative markers, SIRE tags, source tier — is what Compiler uses to decide which CFPO zone each piece of evidence belongs in.
 Without this metadata, the Compiler cannot make informed zone decisions, and the prompt contract is ungoverned.

 • Normative mandates (SHALL/MUST) → Policy zone